 In the Administration > Security options, set System Security and UI Security.

-Note: Environment and component security settings can be set at the direct object level and within the applications to which they are associated.
+You can set environment and component security settings at the direct object level and within the applications to which they are associated:

-For component security, no matter whether you set the security on the component level or application component level, the settings are applied everywhere.
+Component security No matter whether you set the security on the component level or application component level, the settings are applied everywhere.
+Environment security

-- Upon initial association with an application, the security that is set for the environment is inherited by the application environment.
+- When an environment is associated with an application, the security that is set for the environment is inherited by the application environment.

 - After an environment is associated with an application, if the security is changed directly on the environment, the setting for the application environment is not affected.

 - If the security is changed for the application environment, the setting at the direct environment level is not affected.

 For details, see Set role membership by product area.